 Trailhead: Ox Fire Road (green gate); approximately 0.75 miles one-way, elevation change 200 feet.

-Personal Experience: We visited the Garden of Eden while camping at the Henry Cowell State Park and were tipped off to it being nearby.
+We visited the Garden of Eden while camping at the Henry Cowell State Park and were tipped off to it being nearby.
 At first, I was under the impression that the Garden of Eden was a specific watering hole, but after talking to numerous locals, it turns out that there are multiple watering holes along the San Lorenzo River to enjoy.

 There are many trails you can take which could potentially get you lost so make sure you’re using GPS or keeping track of where you’re going.
 We found a couple of the watering holes while out here.
 Many people were enjoying them and there was ZERO trash laying around which I was astonished of considering this was about 10 minutes from downtown and a popular spot for the youth.
 It made me think of popular watering holes in Southern California and how they’re all trashed.

 The redwood trees are lush and it’s some of the freshest air around!
 I’m sure there was so much more to explore but we only had a couple free hours.
 I would definitely love to come back here in the future to see what else we can find!
 Make sure to check out our other Santa Cruz adventures while you’re out there!